BMIRDS/SlidePreprocessing/for_vit/README.md

+## MaskHIT_Prep (Formerly for_vit)
+This tool is for preprocessing slides specifically for the WSI-PLP library.
+More about WSI-PLP can be found here: [https://github.com/BMIRDS/WSI-PLP](https://github.com/BMIRDS/WSI-PLP).

 # Installing Dependencies (Recommended method)
+For installing necessary dependencies, use the provided script:
-Use `install_requirements.sh`
+`install_requirements.sh`

+For Singularity/Docker environment, use the following instead:
+`install_requirements_for_container.sh`

 ## Installation Pitfalls
-- AttributeError: partially initialized module 'cv2' has no attribute 'gapi_wip_gst_GStreamerPipeline' (most likely due to a circular import)
+- `AttributeError: partially initialized module 'cv2' has no attribute 'gapi_wip_gst_GStreamerPipeline' (most likely due to a circular import)`

-You have multiple instances of opencv. do pip uninstall openslide-python
+You may have multiple instances of opencv.

+Please do:
+`pip uninstall openslide-python`

-- OSError: libopenslide.so.0: cannot open shared object file: No such file or directory You don't have openslide binary installed. do apt install openslide-tools python3-openslide
+- `OSError: libopenslide.so.0: cannot open shared object file: No such file or directory`

-# TODO:
-## High Priority
-- Remove hard-coded data: pool2 paths and cancer types: current default parameters should be noted in the help of each argument.
-- Handling data without TCGA-like meta-data.
-Jack has implemented, and need another validation.
-- README should describe the outcome of this scripts.
-What are we expected to have after running these?
-This will be specification for the next model pipeline and would give some clues how to process individual dataset.
-- Coding standardization: ex) Using pathlib over os.path, os.makedirs, os.glob
-- Exception handling should be specific.
-- Logging for traceable process
-- Documentation: Each script.
-Each arguments.
-- Review default values for arguments.
-If we set a existing dataset as default, we should provide those metadata as well to serve for pipeline testing.
-- Review hardcoded values. ex) PATH_MEAN, PATH_STD
-- Unit testing.
-Should use pytest or similar library for unit test and integration test.
-- README should be more descriptive for both for_vit/ and maskhit/.
-It should have overview of what the library does, and also a set of tutorials for various input type.
-For example, see this: https://github.com/facebookresearch/vissl

-## Low Priority
-- linting (Make sure everyone install/enable pep8 or flake8).
+You don't have openslide binary installed.

+Please do:

+`apt install openslide-tools python3-openslide`

 # For a typical TCGA dataset, please follow `pipeline.sh`